 During SWAP, the DD communicates directly with the towers regarding the lineup for departure, and ensures the Departure "Pit" at ZNY has entered the appropriate routes into the flight plans.
 The Traffic Management Director, who keeps an overall log of departure/arrival restrictions and misc. activities, primarily answers the ZNY line.
 A third specialist, the Arrival Director, watches the airports and implements MIT as well as monitors sector alerts.
 The STMC usually does not answer the phone unless a disagreement with another facility or DCC exists.
 An Oceanic Planner position is functional for issues such as oceanic track implementation.
-However, it may be necessary to contact the Area Supervisor using the "ZNY.NATL" line is the North Atlantic Supervisor who works NAT track issues to and from Europe/Iberian Peninsula.
+However, it may be necessary to contact the Area Supervisor using the "ZNY.CARIB" line for AR route issues, oceanic routings to the Caribbean, etc. The "ZNY.NATL" line is the North Atlantic Supervisor who works NAT track issues to and from Europe/Iberian Peninsula.